-How to Reschedule
+How to Reschedule an Interview

 It’s best to notify the person who scheduled the interview by email and phone as well, to ensure that your message is received as soon as possible.

-Be as flexible as possible, and try to accommodate their schedule to set another date for the meeting.
+- Be as flexible as possible, and try to accommodate their schedule to set another date for the meeting.
 They are giving you a second chance, so be gracious.

 Provide as Much Notice as Possible

 Whatever the reason, give the company as much notice as possible that you aren't going to be there.
 Being considerate of the interviewer's time will be appreciated.

 Contact the interviewer just as soon as you know you won't be able to make the interview.
-Interviewers and hiring managers are human beings too, and they are most likely to understand and appreciate your being honest and giving them enough notice to adjust their own schedules.
+Interviewers and hiring managers are human beings, too, and they are most likely to understand and appreciate your being honest and giving them enough notice to adjust their own schedules.

 Follow Up to Confirm the New Date

-Let them know you understand that their schedules are busy and that you appreciate their accommodating your need to change plans.
+Send a thank-you note before your rescheduled interview to thank them for letting you reschedule.
+Let them know you understand that their schedules are busy and say you appreciate their accommodating your need to change plans.
 Confirm the date and time of the rescheduled interview in your message.